Chia-Network/chialisp-web/docs/standard_transaction.md

 You may wonder why we add the public key from our derived private key to the original public key when it's already part of the derivation.
 This is because we use the synthetic public key to sign for our delegated spends as well.
 When you add two public keys, the private key for the resulting public key is the sum of the original private keys.
 If we didn't add the original public key then anyone who knew the hidden puzzle could derive the synthetic private key and could then perform delegated spends!
 Adding original public key ensures that there is still a secret component of the synthetic private key, even though half of can be known.

-This trick is also neat because it allows us to hide the hidden puzzle in a piece of information that was already necessary for the delegated spend.
+This technique is also neat because it allows us to hide the hidden puzzle in a piece of information that was already necessary for the delegated spend.
 It's impossible to guess what the hidden puzzle is, even if it's a standard hidden puzzle!
 It's even hard to tell if there's a hidden puzzle at all.
 This can also contributes to privacy.
 For example, if two parties agree to lock up some coins with a hidden puzzle together, you can share pubkeys and verify that information on the blockchain without revealing anything to the network.
 Then, if you both agree that the coins *can* be spent with the hidden puzzle if either party is dishonest, you can trustlessly delegated spend the coins to the correct destinations and it's impossible to tell that they are not just normal everyday spends.

 We'll look at the code in a moment, but here's a few terms to know before you look at it: